 This not only makes the HTML source code look cleaner, but also eliminates potential spacing issues.

-Example two: Control of whitespace in loops
+Example two: controlling blank spaces in loops

-InforIn loops, we often also need to control the output format of each loop item.
+InforIn loops, we often need to control the output format of each loop item.
 Consider a product list:

 <ul class="product-list">